 Because of the high demand, sales for single family homes tend to be faster, providing investors with potentially easier access to their invested cash.

-Below is a list of factors investors might want to think on, when deciding whether pursue purchasing a multi-unit building:
+Below is a list of factors investors might want to think about when deciding whether to pursue purchasing a multi-unit building:

 More Rental Income

 A multifamily building can be more expensive upfront to buy than a single family home.
 However, each unit in the building might produce rental income for the owner.